Pupil Premium Strategy

 Pastoral Support Worker employed to work with parents and pupils in order to continue to improve learning and attainment, pupil welfare and attendance at school so that all learning opportunities are maximised.

-Training for teaching staff in developing and supporting Speech and Language skills (including incorporating specific learning programmes where applicable) so that pupils are able to understand and acquire new vocabulary and communicate effectively.
+Training for teaching staff in developing and supporting Spoken Language skills so that pupils are able to understand and acquire new vocabulary and communicate effectively.

 Provision of extra curricular opportunities to further engage pupils in activities that develop physical skills, PSHE skills, spoken language and drama.